Check out two great opportunities to study abroad in Costa Rica!

 Study abroad opportunity covering theory and practice of Conflict Resolution and Peace Studies.
 Students will have an opportunity to meet with decision makers across fields while experiencing the rich culture of the country/countries.
 Students will begin to understand issues from multiple cultural perspectives, enhance their intercultural communication and adjustment skills, and analyze conflict resolution efforts and their impact at multiple levels.
 Basic language and cultural instruction will be included along with excursions to areas of interest.
 Requires participation in a travel abroad experience.
 Additional costs required.

 Lecture 3 hours.
 Laboratory 0 hours.

-Prerequisite(s): ENG-1010 College Composition I, and POL-1040 Introduction to Peace and Conflict Studies, and POL-2040 Conflict Resolution Skills; and instructor permission required.
+Recomended prerequisite(s): POL-1040 Introduction to Peace and Conflict Studies, and POL-2040 Conflict Resolution Skills.